ceejbot/soulsy/README.md

 # Soulsy

-Soulsy is a minimal-features Souls-style hotkey HUD for Skyrim SE and AE.
+Soulsy is a lightweight, fast Souls-style hotkey HUD mod for Skyrim SE and AE.
 It is inspired by hotkey mods like Elden Equip, iEquip, and LamasTinyHud.
 It started life as a fork of [LamasTinyHud](https://github.com/mlthelama/LamasTinyHUD), though it has since diverged significantly.

 ![Screenshot of the hud](./docs/SoulsyHUD_preview.jpeg)

-Check out the remarkably terse [user docs](./docs/).
-Or take a peek at a [this tour of the HUD](https://youtu.be/4Y2lpa-GcCA).
-If you like it, you can download it for your favorite mod manager [from NexusMods](https://www.nexusmods.com/skyrimspecialedition/mods/96210/).
+The [NexusMods page](https://www.nexusmods.com/skyrimspecialedition/mods/96210/) has screenshots and videos of the HUD in use as well as player documentation.
+The documentation is more readable here in markdown.
+See [Configuring the HUD](./docs/article-options.md) and [Customizing Layouts](docs/article-layouts.md).

 ## Development goals

 My goals are two-fold: make a Souls-style equip HUD that is exactly what I want to use, and learn how to do Rust FFI.
 A bonus is demonstrating how to write Skyrim native-code mods in Rust.

 This project has been released and is in active use.
 My eventual goal is to move everything except the SKSE plugin glue code to Rust, and have the C++ mostly vanish.
-See the TODO list at the end of this readme for details about my next steps.
+There will always be some C++ in the project to interact with the Skyrim reverse-engineered library, which is all in C++ as is the game itself.

 ## Building